Check out the top 10 ideas from the Red Bull Basement World Final 2024

 MindLeague: Sophia Lick, Germany

-Sophia Lick aims to shape the future of mental training in sports with MindLeague, an AI-fueled mental training app that empowers athletes with personalised exercises and coaching to optimize focus, mental strength and performance.
+Sophia Lick aims to shape the future of mental training in sports with MindLeague, an AI-fuelled mental training app that empowers athletes with personalised exercises and coaching to optimise focus, mental strength and performance.

 StepAhead: Oisin Walsh and Oisin Mallon, Ireland

-Oisin Walsh and Oisin Mallon have conceived an AI-powered platform that connects individuals facing career or educational transitions with mentors who've recently navigated similar choices – offering quick, personalized guidance for crucial decisions.
+Oisin Walsh and Oisin Mallon have conceived an AI-powered platform that connects individuals facing career or educational transitions with mentors who've recently navigated similar choices – offering quick, personalised guidance for crucial decisions.

 It takes one idea to make an impact.
 Discover more ideas and inspiration from Red Bull Basement here.